terryc321/login-app/README.md

-# Spike for endrun project
+# Expo React-Native Spike (more like the Eiffel f.n tower)

 <p>
   <!-- iOS -->